 The Elementary and Middle School Years

-Can I just say, I love the pansy paintings!
+Can I just say, as a Mom I love the pansy paintings!
 Maybe it’s the gardener in me, but Sri is right, I went nuts asking her to paint pansies for me 😀.

 The High School Years